ollef/paws/README.md

 For Clementine, use the following flags:

-  > paws -p "clementine -u" -r "clementine -p" -i Clementine
+  > $ paws -p "clementine -u" -r "clementine -p" -i Clementine

 To find out what client name to ignore for your music player, run:

-  > paws -v
+  > $ paws -v

 If you fire up your music player and start playing some music at this point, paws should print e.g.:

   > Client 225 (Clementine) added its first input sink (# active clients = 1)

-The name in parentheses is the name that you want to ignore.
+The text in parentheses is the name that you want to ignore.

 Implementation notes
 --------------------